ZeroTwentyFifty/zero_twenty_fifty/README.md

 ## Author
 This project was created and is maintained by [Louis W](https://github.com/JohnVonNeumann).
 If you have any questions or suggestions, feel free to reach out or open an issue on this repository.

-## License
-This project is licensed under the MIT License, meaning you are free to use, modify, and distribute this software under the terms of the MIT License.

 ## Acknowledgements
 Thanks to these wonderful people for contributing: